joedwards32/python-caesar/README.md

 ## Testing

-Python Unittest and Coverage care used to support unit testing.
+Python Unittest and Coverage are used to support unit testing.

 To run tests: